 This story was originally published on salmonlife.org, an Alaska-based storytelling initiative hosted by The Salmon Project.
-Writing & photography by Lee House.
+Writing & photography by Lee House (done at Element Agency).

 Massive limestone peaks vault from the hills beyond the bow of Don Hernandez’s skiff as he heads for the shore of Suk Dáa Bay.
 His friend, Elsa Sebastian, hops out and hefts her trekking pack onto the beach.
 In true fisherman form, she suits up, pulling her Grundens bibs over her Xtratufs before setting off with her hiking partners.